 Body scarring – from ingrown hairs or body acne – is another common concern.
 The best way to help fade these scars is first going to be make sure the skin itself is healthy and hydrated by following the steps above, but with an added treatment step.
 We talked about physical exfoliators for general body care, but to better target scarring concerns look for products with chemically exfoliating ingredients.
 One option is AmLactinn, a body lotion that contains AHAs and is gentle enough to be used daily.
 Another option is the COSRX One Step Original Clear Pads which are conveniently pre-soaked in a toner formula containing betaine salicylate and willow bark water (BHAS) and would be used before your body lotion step.
 These pads also help to clear acne and can be used on both the face or body!

 You don’t need to have a full 10 step routine for your body care, but by understanding how to protect your body’s moisture barrier just as you would your face, you can help prevent and address these common concerns.
-If you would like more personalized help, we offer 1:1 Skin Consultations that you can schedule here.

 Your Skin Expert